 - Local dances by the Turkana, Mwomboko, Samburu and Maasai group of dancers are performed for guests.

 |Purchasing and supplies|

-- The camp purchases goods in bulk to reduce on packaging.
+- Sweetwaters Serena Camp purchases goods in bulk to reduce waste generated from packaging.

 |Health and safety|